YonYoon/StudyOn/README.md

 ## To-do
 - [ ] !!!
 Add 'finishedAt' property to Session class
 - [ ] !!!
 Display on SessionListCellView if task completed or not
 - [ ] !!
+Divide session list by sections of days
+- [ ] !!
 Add detail view in 'Analytics'
 - [ ] !!
 Add alarm sound and vibrations when timer goes off
 - [ ] !!
 Add filters and sorting in 'Analytics'